MabbottLab/MEGneto/README.md

 Note that the functions associated with the steps laid out below are found in the top-level MEGneto folder.
 Any related functions listed below are found in subfolders of the repo (e.g., the `functions` folder).
 Anything under development is, accordingly, under `dev_functions`.

-Also, please note the naming convention of your MRI files (which must have a .mri extension).
-These file names should not have more than one underscore or period (i.e., the only period should be the file's extension `.mri`).
+Also, please note the following naming convention tipes:
+- _MRI files (which must have a .mri extension)_: These file names should not have more than one underscore or period (i.e., the only period should be the file's extension `.mri`).
 If there is an underscore, the typical naming convention is `PID_version.mri`.
+- _Participant IDs_: Typically, participant IDs follow the structure of study name prepended to participant number.
+For example, OIRM01 would mean that OIRM is the study name and 01 is the first participant.
+Other examples (for different studies) include ST05 and MEG04 - you may choose the study name to be what you wish.

 Lastly, for an overview of MEGNETO's folder structure please refer to the image below.
 ![](docs/filefolder_structure.jpg)